Qualifications, knowledge and experience

-The Anglican Communion Office, based at St Andrew’s House, London, England, is the permanent Secretariat for the Instruments of Communion of the Anglican Communion.
-It serves the Archbishop of Canterbury (in collaboration with staff at Lambeth Palace), the Anglican Consultative Council, the Primates’ Meetings, and the Lambeth Conferences as well as commissions, committees and groups that emerge from time to time, as the need arises.
-The office is headed by the Secretary General, who will have overall responsibility and direction for the work, assisted by the TEAC Reference Group.
-Line management will be provided by the Anglican Communion Officer Chief Operating Officer.
+The Anglican Communion Office is the permanent Secretariat for the Instruments of Communion of the Anglican Communion.
+It serves the Anglican Consultative Council, the Primates’ Meetings, and the Lambeth Conference as well as commissions, committees and groups that emerge from time to time, as the need arises.
+Archbishop Josiah Idowu-Fearon serves as Secretary General of the Anglican Communion.

 Standards of Behaviour and Conduct